Clever Pinecone Crafts and Decorations

 Nestle special "ingredients" inside ball ornaments for thoughtful, budget-friendly party favors or decorations.
 You can use wintry natural materials like we did, or let your imagination fly.

 Pine tree clippings

-Line a two-tier cake stand with a forest floor of dried moss.
-Add a dusting of faux snow, then bring the scene to life with evergreen sprigs, pinecones, painted acorns and glass balls.
+To create this adorable centerpiece or party serving tray, first line a two-tier cake stand with a forest floor of dried moss.
+Then add a dusting of faux snow.
+Bring the scene to life with evergreen sprigs, pinecones, painted acorns and glass balls.
 Snow-white tumblers filled with sprigs and pinecones lend height and prop up reindeer cookies.

 Surround lanterns with fresh greenery and pinecones for a classic, elegant centerpiece.

 Celebrate the season's simple joys by creating a free-flowing mantel look with just three natural materials: green apples, pinecones and long-needle evergreen branches.